Training teachers to recognize mental health warning signs

 - Visible signs of self-harm, such as cuts or burns covered by long sleeves in warm weather

-Teacher mental health training should provide certification or continuing professional development credits that help with license renewal and professional growth while building critical skills.
+Mental health training for teachers should provide certification or continuing professional development credits that help with license renewal and professional growth while building critical skills.
+Comprehensive training should include more than a single workshop.

 Mental health literacy fundamentals

 This foundational module defines common mental health conditions, including anxiety disorders, depression, trauma, and eating disorders.
 It also explains prevalence rates so that teachers understand how common these conditions are among adolescents and addresses stigma and misconceptions that prevent students from seeking help.
+This module clarifies the difference between typical developmental challenges and clinical mental health concerns.

 Identifying early symptoms